bouvet/ASP.NET-Core/Labs/2 - Introduction to ASP.NET Core.md

   }
   ```

-1. Create a new `WebHostBuilder` in the `Program.cs` file to setup the server, urls and Startup class:
+1. Create a new `WebHostBuilder` in the `Program.cs` file to setup the server, urls and Startup class (you may need to add `using Microsoft.AspNet.Hosting` for the WebHostBuilder):

   ```C#
   public static void Main(string[] args)